Submissions

 - Conclusion and Suggestions;

-- References (APA Style)
+- References (APA 6th edition Style)

 6. The content of the articles (from various disciplines) should be related to the education discipline.